hasenhuettl/wsl-terminal-setup/Manuals/usage_manual.md

 ---

-## Linux OS
+## WSL Linux OS

 This script was implemented and tested using WSL Ubuntu 20.04, 22.04, and 24.04.

 Other linux distributions should work after adapting the installation scripts accordingly.

 ---